zaach/jison/README.md

 Specifying a language
 ---------------------
 The process of parsing a language involves two phases: **lexical analysis** (tokenizing) and **parsing**, which the Lex/Yacc and Flex/Bison combinations are famous for.
-Jison lets you specify a parser much like you would using Bison/Flex, with separate files for tokenization rules and for the language grammar.
+Jison lets you specify a parser much like you would using Bison/Flex, with separate files for tokenization rules and for the language grammar, or with the tokenization rules embedded in the main grammar.

-For example, here is the calculator parser:
+For example, here is the grammar for the calculator parser:

-calc.jisonlex, tokenization rules
+    /* description: Parses end executes mathematical expressions. */

+    /* lexical grammar */
+    %lex

     %%
     \s+                   {/* skip whitespace */}